Sacraments & Special Masses

 Anointing of the Sick - In the case of serious illness or hospitalization, please contact the Office to arrange for a priest to visit.
 The priests visit Sebastian River Medical Center on a regular basis.

-(Funeral arrangements with the Church are generally made in cooperation with the Funeral Home.
+(Funeral arrangements are generally made in cooperation with the Funeral Home.
 Memorial services may be arranged through the Rectory Office.
 Families are invited to come into the Rectory to make arrangements for the Mass.
 When requested, women of the parish prepare and set-up for a family reception following a funeral.
-Tables are set, food is served and clean-up follows to provide support to the family during a difficult time.)
+Tables are set, food is served and clean-up follows, to provide support to the family during a difficult time.)